sriramrokkam/k8s-training/Further Reading.md

 - [kubectl efficiency](https://www.youtube.com/watch?v=vVAFctQP1Vg&list=PLj6h78yzYM2NDs-iu8WU5fMxINxHXlien&index=12&t=0s)

+- Since v1.34, `kubectl` supports a so-called `kuberc` file which allows you to define defaults, aliases and other helpers.
+It even supports auto-completion these days :rocket:.
+Check out the [blog post](https://kubernetes.io/blog/2025/08/28/kubernetes-v1-34-kubectl-kuberc-beta/ for details and further links.

 ### networking

+- To get started, take a look around this overview page: [Services, Load Balancing and Networking](https://kubernetes.io/docs/concepts/services-networking/)

 - More on details about networking?
 The [Life of a Packet](https://www.youtube.com/watch?v=0Omvgd7Hg1I) talk by Google's Michael Rubin at KubeCon EU '17 can be found [here on YouTube](https://www.youtube.com/watch?v=0Omvgd7Hg1I).